Blephex at True Eye Experts in Tampa and New Port Richey, FL

 Is Blephex a One-Time Treatment?

 As the treatment is targeting the continuous growth of bacteria under the eyelids, the Blephex procedure would have to be performed regularly, about every 4 months in order to provide ongoing relief.
 However, the treatment only takes about eight minutes to perform and most patients report that the procedure is easy to tolerate.
-Most significantly, patients who have suffered from dry, irritated, red or itchy eyes and eye diseases for years maintain that Blephex has provided a significant and very welcome relief.
+Most significantly, patients who have suffered from dry, irritated, red, or itchy eyes and eye diseases for years maintain that Blephex has provided significant and very welcome relief.

 How Can I Get a Blephex Treatment in New Tampa and Trinity?

 The first step is to have your doctor evaluate your eyes and determine whether Blephex would be the right type of treatment for your needs.
 Blephex is not currently covered by insurance, but it is a very affordable, long-term solution to chronic eye conditions.